gr8lawrence/ARTDeConv/README.md

                          n_fold = 4)

 ```
-After CV, we can extract the best tuning parameters and pass them to one single ARTdeConv run:
+After cross-validation, we can extract the optimal tuning parameters and use them for a single ARTdeConv run:

 ```R
 best_fit = artdeconv(Y = Y,